SaravannanP/Web-API-Entity-Framework-7/README.md

         }
     }

+NOTE: Schemas Wont appear in swagger

 Under Controller Folder
-        - Update Get method from IActionResult to ActionResult
+        - Update Get method from IActionResult to ActionResult for schema in swagger